An essential resource for all Mini owners and the Mini Cooper in particular. Our forum is the place to ask and answer Mini questions

 The Mini Cooper Register was founded in 1986, not just for owners but enthusiasts as well, all wanting to share in the Cooper’s rich history, from race and rally successes to being the car of choice for many of the ’60s coolest trendsetters.

-The introduction of the Rover Cooper in the 1990s and BMW's new MINI for the 21st century have further extended our membership and created fresh interest in the increasingly rare and valuable original Coopers.
-That interest is reflected in the club's wide range of marque registers – 13 in all, catering for every age and type of car to carry a Cooper badge.
+The introduction of the Rover Cooper in the 1990s and BMW’s new MINI for the 21st century have further extended our membership and created fresh interest in the increasingly rare and valuable original Coopers.
+That interest is reflected in the club’s wide range of marque registers.
+There are 12 catering for every age and type of car to carry a Cooper badge whilst the 1275GT and the Mini Super each has its own dedicated register.
+In total 14 registers.

-As well as these marque registers we have a thriving network of regional groups and the club's website forum and Facebook pages - all intended to help members keep in touch, share their interests and solve technical issues.
+As well as these marque registers we have a thriving network of regional groups and the club’s Forum and Facebook page help members keep in touch, share their interests and solve technical issues.

 A year-round calendar of events offers lots of opportunities to use or show your car and to meet other members.
 The highlight of the club’s calendar is the National Mini Cooper Day, held annually at the National Motor Museum at Beaulieu in Hampshire, an event that attracts thousands of Cooper fans and their cars.